NannyML/nannyml/docs/deep_dive/california.rst

 California Housing Dataset
 ==========================

-We are usng the `California Housing Dataset`_ to create a real data example dataset for NannyML.
+We are using the `California Housing Dataset`_ to create a real data example dataset for NannyML.
 There are three steps needed for this process:

-- Enrich the data so they have the proper context for NannyML's usecase.
+- Enriching the data
-- Train a model from those data to play the role of the monitored model.
+- Training a Machine Learning Model
-- Prepare the data
+- Meeting NannyML Data Requirements

-Before this however the data need to be acquired first:
+Let’s start by loading the dataset:

 .. code-block:: python